adurivault/FBMessage/PROCESSING.md

 Once you downloaded all your Facebook History archive, you now need to extract just the relevant data, under the right format.
 Here is how you should proceed:

 If you are familiar with the command line tool, and Python, then this should be easy just read the quick explanation below.
-If not, then it might be a little harder, but nothing too difficult: we explained everything in detailed in **If you are not familiar with Python or the command line tool**
+If not, then it might be a little harder, but nothing too difficult: we explained everything in details in the section **"if you are not familiar with Python or the command line tool"**.

 ## If you are familiar with Python and the command line tool